Mar 17, 2020

 Tinnitus is a widespread condition: one in ten people in the UK experience tinnitus in some form, with one in twenty experiencing persistent tinnitus.
 It’s a frustrating and often distressing condition, and it has links to reduced mental health – tinnitus is associated with a higher occurrence of depression.

 Tinnitus is often wrongly described as ‘untreatable’.
-It is correct to say that tinnitus is incurable, but there are treatments that can make it much easier to live with.
+It is correct to say that tinnitus is incurable, but there are treatments that can make it much easier to live with, to ensure a better quality life.

 To find out more about treatments that can reduce the symptoms and help you live with tinnitus, pop into your nearest THCP practice.
 One of our knowledgeable audiologists will be happy to talk you through the options, or you can book a session with one of our regional tinnitus specialists.